Grammar: Advanced Punctuation

 b) The lecture was interesting, I learned a lot.

-Answer: a.
-These are two closely related independent clauses, so a semicolon is perfect.
+→ Answer: a.
 Option 'b' is a comma splice. - Which sentence is correct?

 a) I have invited Dara, my friend from work, Sam, my cousin, and Vanna, my neighbour.